jsosulska/tf-wavelength/README.md

 # wavelength-tf-demo

-A repo to manage wavelength zones in Terraform.
+A repo to manage AWS Wavelength Zones in Terraform.
 This module has an intentionally small scope, but comes with several features.
 The following [lab](https://www.eventbox.dev/published/lesson/wavelength-v2/prerequisites.html) covers the intent of the MVP.